RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 If a specimen has not yet been databased, this should be done at this stage.

-Once all requested specimens have been databased, the barcodes can be entered into a Query in Specify.  – this can be done manually, or using a barcode scanner if you have the specimens to hand.
+Once all requested specimens have been databased, the barcodes can be entered into a Query in Specify.

+_Note: This can be done manually, or using a barcode scanner if you have the specimens to hand._

 Click on the queries in the Menu Ribbon